cca/libraries_wagtail/docs/upgrade-wagtail.md

 - collect the new static files `python libraries/manage.py collectstatic`
 - restart the gunicorn server (`service supervisord stop; sleep 2; service supervisord start`)

-All those final steps around static files feel wonky but that's what's worked for me.

 ## Wagtail 2.0 / Django 2.0 update

 We will likely not need to revisit this but several things changed and the upgrade process wasn't _quite_ straightforward so it's worth documenting a few things.
 Here was my basic process: